Full program: Live sessions

 One introductory live session takes place every year on the last Saturday of August at 2:00 pm (Belgian time – UTC +2) before the program get started in September.

 The other live sessions are remote teaching lectures by professors.
-They last 2 hours each and take place every two weeks on Saturdays at 2:00 pm (Belgian time – UTC +2), except during the exam period.
+They last 2 hours each and usually take place every two weeks on Saturdays at 2:00 pm (Belgian time – UTC +2), except during the exam period.
 Students must prepare each live session by reading texts, watching pre-recorded videos or completing quizzes posted by the professor on the relevant platform.

 The LL.M. program offers two series of ten live sessions.
 The first ten live sessions focus on specific issues related to the MOOCs, with two live sessions for each MOOC.
 They take place from September to December.
 The other ten live sessions focus on current topics, with five sessions on international justice and five sessions on the international protection of the environment.
 Those sessions take place from February to May.